sudo-self/Rpi-shairport-sync/README.md

 ...
 ```
-If your system is definitely a `systemd` system, choose `--with-libdaemon --with-systemd` below.
-Otherwise, choose `--with-systemv`.
+If your system is definitely a `systemd` system, choose `--with-systemd` below.
+Otherwise, choose `--with-libdaemon --with-systemv`.

 **Choose the location of the configuration file**